 The plot is simple enough, Martians from Mars… attack, it’s with this simple premise is where all the fun is.
-Alien invasion has been a topic that has been examined in another famous film of 1996, Independence Day and having such an iconic 90’s take on the subject, it is nice to have a nostalgic (and comedic) look at some of the styles and conventions of yesteryear.
+Alien invasion has been a topic that has been examined in another famous film of 1996, Independence Day and having such an iconic 90s take on the subject, it is nice to have a nostalgic (and comedic) look at some of the styles and conventions of yesteryear.
 The aliens who look like Skulls with eyeballs and bulging craniums, speak in quacks and wear underwear, a far cry from the likes of Klaatu.

-Mars Attacks draws upon ensemble cast of figuratively thousands of recognisable faces and character roles to populate this alien invasion.
-A vast majority of major film stars such as Pierce Brosnan, Martian Short, Jack Black, Natalie Portman, and many others each bring a certain charm and talent to their larger than life characters.
+Mars Attacks draws upon an ensemble cast of figuratively thousands of recognisable faces and character roles to populate this alien invasion.
+A vast majority of major film stars such as Pierce Brosnan, Martin Short, Jack Black, Natalie Portman, and many others each bring a certain charm and talent to their larger than life characters.
 The star-studded cast (no pun intended) makes it concerning when characters left, right, and centre are mercilessly slaughtered by the Martians.
 Don’t get me wrong it is hilarious, especially seeing all the inventive and comical means that demise is inflicted.
 There’s a wealth of comedy in the other scenes as well, a smartly written script helps with that.

 You can tell from the outset that Tim Burton must have really been inspired by the Trading Card set that inspired Mars Attacks.
-The story feels perfect for Burton and he manages to bring his own authentic unique world view to the scenes around him.
+The story feels perfect for Burton, and he manages to bring his own authentic unique worldview to the scenes around him.
 A strong score by long-time collaborator and former New Wave rock-star Danny Elfman make for a colourful and wonderful spectacle.

-Do you agree or disagree? or have a suggestion for another pop-culture artifact that needs a positive light shone on it?
-Leave a comment in comment box below!
+If you want more positive reviews delivered to the e-mail box of your choice, you can click on that little text bubble at the bottom of the screen.
+Do you agree, disagree or have a suggestion for another pop-culture artefact that needs a positive light shone on it?
+Leave a comment in the comment box below!
 But remember to keep it positive!